MadhurimaProjects/Netflix_project_sql/README.md

 ## Overview
-This project involves a comprehensive analysis of Netflix's movies and TV shows data using SQL.
-The goal is to extract valuable insights and answer various business questions based on the dataset.
-The following README provides a detailed account of the project's objectives, business problems, solutions, findings, and conclusions.
+This project focuses on conducting a thorough analysis of Netflix's movies and TV shows data using SQL.
+The primary objective is to derive meaningful insights and address several business-related questions based on the dataset.
+The README below outlines the project's goals, the business problems being addressed, the solutions implemented, key findings, and final conclusions.

 ## Objectives